-In PY 2021 the City took several steps to address the impediments identified in the 2020 AI.
+In PY 2022 the City took several steps to address the impediments identified in the 2020 AI.
 To address substandard housing the City's low/mod areas the City provided code enforcement activities that benefit these low/mod areas, as well as administer the NPP program which provided low interest loans for housing rehab.
-The NPP program also addresses the need to preserve older housing stock in the City, and 2 LMI households were assisted in PY 2021.
+The NPP program also assisted 1 LMI households with a replaced water heater in PY 2022.